 As a driver, having car damage is already frustrating enough, and arranging the repair is usually quite difficult.
-Many organisations today still offer a repair journey that is fully dependent on manual steps and filled with inconveniences.
+Many organisations today still offer a repair journey that is mostly dependent on manual steps and filled with inconveniences.
 Drivers are usually asked to make multiple phone calls, drive back and forth to a body repair shop, and send numerous emails before the repair can even be scheduled.
-On top of this, they often cannot express their personal needs and are usually not kept up to speed during the repair.
-All these elements combined can lead to precisely what any organisation aims to avoid: unsatisfied drivers.
+On top of this, they often cannot express their personal needs and are not kept up to speed during the repair.
+All these elements combined can lead to precisely what any organisation aims to avoid; unsatisfied drivers.

 1. Experiencing a quick and convenient journey